shaygeller/Data-Science-Core/README.txt

 4. "I know Kung Fu"- Hands on experience

+I assume you have a basic knowledge of a graduate Compute Science student (of course you may forgot few things, but I assume you are able to self-learn most of the stuff I'm not dive in to)

 Technical details:
 I'm running the Jupyter notebook within conda environment.
 I installed Anacoda with python2.7.